 Samurai, as well as Ninja, have left a strong impression on Western culture as two kinds of warriors in medieval Japanese culture: the samurai as a brave and powerful “knight” to the secretive and cunning ninja.
-But there’s another side to warfare in Japan that is often misunderstood, if even known at all: the sohei (僧兵) or soldier-monks.
+But there’s a third side of warfare in Japan that is often misunderstood: the Sohei (僧兵, pronounced “so-hey”) or soldier-monks.
 You can see a great visual example here (no English, sorry).

 The emergence of the soldier-monks, unusual in Buddhist culture where monks are supposed to refrain from all violence and to avoid taking life, is something peculiar to the late 11th century Japan.
 Major, urban temple complexes were getting increasingly tangled in political battles.
-Because high-ranking monks, roughly analogous to bishops or abbots, were appointed from noble families, this created friction when rival families would instigate conflicts about who should be abbots of such and such temple or bishop serving the Emperor for such-and-such.
+Because high-ranking monks, roughly analogous to medieval bishops or abbots, were appointed from noble families, this created friction when rival families would instigate conflicts about the succession of abbots of such and such temple.
+Similarly, disagreements with the reigning emperor meant that Sohei armies would march on the capitol to express their opinion.

 Further, full monastic ordination required years of training and practice.
 Instead, the monasteries had to field armies quickly, so they needed warriors more than monks.
-The sohei might received some kind of provisional ordination, if even that, but not ordination as true bhikkhu monks.
-Bhikkhu monks (i.e. Buddhist monks) would be analogous to clerics, of course.
+The Sohei might received some kind of provisional ordination, if even that, but not ordination as true Buddhist monks.
+Buddhist “monks” would be analogous to clerics, of course.

 But their religious fanaticism and martial training can’t be denied.
 They are neither run-of-the-mill soldiers, nor samurai due to the loyalty to temples, not warlord.
 So to me, the paladin class makes sense.
 A fighter-cleric combination, based on my trial and error, was just a bit too clumsy to make it work and still look like a sohei warrior.
 A paladin-class warrior fits the two aspects of combat and religion more seamlessly, and like the European knightly orders, the sohei could field large armies if required.